What to expect during a large design project

 Most of my clients aren’t in my city or state, so in-person meetings are not possible in most cases, though I’m definitely open to them if you’re truly nearby.

-I also do video tutorials for onboarding & offboarding to literally walk you through how to use the tools like Trello (our project management system), Squarespace (my web design platform of choice), and Google Drive or Dropbox (where I’ll store your final files for you to download & I’ll explain what’s in there & where to use it).
+I also send video tutorials to literally walk you through how to use the tools like ClickUp, Squarespace, and Google Drive or Dropbox (where I’ll store your final files for you to download & I’ll explain what’s in there & where to use it).

 The most important part of having a great experience is communication.
 I can’t stress that enough, especially when working with someone remotely.
 I can’t know what you don’t tell me, because I can’t read your mind!

-When you submit your pre-work/homework you can upload information as attachments to the appropriate area in Trello.
+When you submit your pre-work/homework questionnaires, you can upload information as attachments.

 Email is great, as long as it’s not information I’ll need to hunt down later for the project (such as content or images for the website, etc.).
-We all forget things though, so if you slip up on that one, I’ll remind you by saying that I’ll put that information in Trello (or Asana).
+We all forget things though, so if you slip up on that one, I’ll remind you by saying that I’ll put that information in ClickUp for easier reference.

 Family is a huge priority for me, but I also tend to be a workaholic, because I absolutely love what I do!

-That being the case, please know that if you were to email me at 11pm, it’s highly unlikely that I’ll be replying before 8am the next day (even if I’m awake), because I’m “clocked out” and on me-and-family-time.
+That being the case, please know that if you were to email me at 11pm, I will not be replying before 8am the next day (even if I’m awake), because I’m “clocked out” and on me-and-family-time.

 Now, if it’s launch day and you email me in a panic because something has gone terribly wrong, I’ll keep an eye out for something like that, obviously, but that’s highly unlikely.
 I choose my platforms wisely for that very reason (stability).